HIV vs. AIDS FAQ

 Those who don’t receive HIV treatment typically progress through three stages:

 Stage 1: Acute HIV infection.
 Within 2 to 4 weeks after HIV infection, people may experience a flu-like illness that can last for a few weeks.
 If you think you have been exposed to HIV through sex or drug use and you have flu-like symptoms, seek medical care and ask for a test to diagnose acute infection.

-Stage 2: Clinical latency (HIV inactivity or dormancy).
+Stage 2: Chronic HIV Infection or Clinical Latency.
 This stage is called asymptomatic HIV infection or chronic HIV infection because HIV is still active but reproduces at very low levels.
 You may not have any symptoms or get sick during this time.
 For people who aren’t taking medicine to treat HIV, this period can last a decade or longer, but some may progress through this phase faster.

 Stage 3: Acquired immunodeficiency syndrome (AIDS).
 AIDS is the most severe phase of HIV infection.
 People with AIDS have severely damaged immune systems and they get an increasing number of severe illnesses, called opportunistic illnesses.

 There are more tools than ever today to prevent HIV.
 You can prevent HIV through abstinence (not having sex), limiting your number of sexual partners, never sharing needles, using lube, and/or using condoms properly every time you have sex.
 You may also use HIV prevention regimens such as pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP).